awlondon/d9l294il0oqy-dqr3/finance/co-work-play-regulatory-matrix.md

+> **Planning Draft Only**
+>
+> All numbers and descriptions below are planning placeholders based on public information and directional assumptions.
+They are **not legal opinions**.
+Before entering any state, we will obtain state-specific legal counsel to confirm licensing, staffing, CapEx impact, and timelines.

 # Co.Work.Play – Regulatory & Expansion Matrix (Draft)

 | State | Category | Childcare/Play Licensing Summary | Estimated Extra CAPEX | Estimated Extra Time to Open | Notes |